molines/IMHOTEP/eORCA025/eORCA025.L75-IMHOTEP02/README.md

 # IMHOTEP02 : IMHOTEP spinup run
 ## History
 After several tests, we arrived to a consensual set up for IMHOTEP's spinup run: eORCA025.L75-IMHOTEP02.
-To summarize, this experiment uses the following;
+Then all sensitivity experiments will use the same code, for the numerics.
+(Forcing procedure may differ, regarding the experiment).
+To summarize, this experiment uses the following:
 ### Numerical schemes
 #### Tracers
   * Equation of state : TEOS10